 Sales and Marketing

 As the largest of its kind in the US, Pampered Chef has worked to expand its operations abroad while also diversifying its revenue stream.
 To this end, it entered Mexico in 2009.
 During the past decade, the company has expanded into the UK and Germany.
 This move was one reason that attracted Berkshire Hathaway to purchase Pampered Chef in 2002.
 Since its inception, the company has served some 12 million customers.
+While Pampered Chef does have an online presence, it has lost sales to other online retailers.

 Up to 90% of the company's kitchen products are exclusive to The Pampered Chef.
 The kitchen gadget company also focuses on demonstration parties as part of a bride's wedding registry to generate sales revenue.
 The Pampered Chef's staff of home economists, food scientists, dieticians, chefs, and product developers tests and develops more than 400 recipes each year.